sonata-project/SonataAdminBundle/Resources/doc/index.rst

 **Warning**: The bundle has been split into 4 bundles :

-* SonataAdminBundle : the current one, contains core librairies and services
+* SonataAdminBundle : the current one, contains core libraries and services
 * `SonataDoctrineORMAdminBundle <https://github.com/sonata-project/SonataDoctrineORMAdminBundle>`_: Integrates the admin bundle with the Doctrine ORM project
 * `SonataDoctrineMongoDBAdminBundle <https://github.com/sonata-project/SonataDoctrineMongoDBAdminBundle>`_: Integrates the admin bundle with MongoDB (early stage)
 * `SonataDoctrinePhpcrAdminBundle <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle>`_: Integrates the admin bundle with PHPCR (early stage)